-At Alderman Pope's (10th Ward) request, I am providing you with information regarding a sewer construction project in your neighborhood.
+In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Pope's (10th Ward) request, I am providing you with information regarding a sewer construction project in your neighborhood.
 This is part of our approach to renewing our city's aging infrastructure.
 I see this as an opportunity to partner our local government with you, our customers.
 As part of this partnership, I want to be certain you are well informed about the project.
 You should know where to call if you have any questions or concerns.

-Our private contractor will soon be installing a new sewer in S. Avenue O, from E. 133rd Street to E. 130th Street.
-The old pipe dates back to 1923, and needs to be replaced.
+Our private contractor will soon install a new sewer in Avenue O, from E. 133rd Street to E. 135th Street.
+The old pipe dates back to 1923 and needs to be replaced.